Sangdol/bluecheese/resources/md/en/blog/vimrc.md

 +++

 Last winter on a Saturday, I decided to tweak [my vimrc](https://github.com/Sangdol/vimrc/).
 I've been putting it off for a long time since I felt spending time on improving and cleaning up vimrc was too luxurious.
-I thought it's fun but it wouldn't pay back the time that I invest.
+I thought it'd be fun but it wouldn't pay back the time that I'd invest.

 <img src="/img/vimrc.png" alt="vimrc comic" />

-But, I determined to do myself a favor and enjoy spending a day or two working on my vimrc.
-I ended up spending more than three months making around 500 commits to my vimrc and I still work on it from time to time.
+This time I determined to do myself a favor and enjoy spending a day or two working on my vimrc.

+I ended up spending more than three months and making around 500 commits to my vimrc.
+I still work on it from time to time.

 It was a fun and frustrating journey and I'd like to share what I've learned along the way and how happy I am now.